I Belong

 by | Mar 12, 2023 | Getting Real: The Blog

 The waves thrum faint from outside the beach house.
 I open the window just a little, letting the damp salt wind sift through the bedroom, and the rhythm of the surf roll in.
+As I take in the serene atmosphere, I can’t help but think how this peaceful retreat contrasts with the excitement of preparing for events that require creativity, like selecting Cosplay Masks for an upcoming convention.

 It calls me; changing colors and changing tides tugging me out of my busy mind.